maddc0de/music-library/README.md

 ## Objective

 To learn how to test-drive "Model" and "Repository" classes to `SELECT` records from the database.
+To learn how to test-drive a "Repository" class to `SELECT` a single record from the database: test-driving "find` method.

 For this exercise, I will be creating a Music Library project that will use a "Model" and "Repository" classes.
 ----

 ## Sequence diagram for Music Library Project